MaxencePATOUILLERE/MaxencePATOUILLERE/README.md

 - 🌐 PHP
 - 💾 SQL
 - 🚀 Golang
+- ☕ Java

 ## 🖥️ Projects
 - **Python Chatbot**: Developed an intelligent chatbot using natural language processing to enhance user interaction.
 - **Golang Websites**: Designed and developed multiple high-performance websites using a Golang, HTML, CSS, and JavaScript stack.
 Integrated database functionalities for robust data management.
 - **Console-based RPG (C++)**: Created a feature-rich role-playing game entirely in console using C++.
 - **Travel API in C#**: Implemented a robust API for a travel booking service, using C# and SQL for data management.

+## 🏫 Many School Projects
+- **Java Discord-like App**: Built a communication platform similar to Discord, entirely in Java.
+- **Game Projects in Golang**: Developed several game projects using Golang.
+- **And Many More**: Engaged in a wide variety of other projects, ranging from data analytics to machine learning.

 ## 🌱 Currently Learning
 - Containerization technologies like Docker and Kubernetes